Ben348/RSChatParser/README.md

 This is version 1 of the script, I have yet to finish version 2.
 Improvements that need to be made however are:
  - Pass your own items to the script so it can be used for universal friend chats.
  - Pass your own price/item matching parameters
- - Generate on the fly a fall-back system to stop the wrong prices being matched to items - includes manipulator
+ - Generate on the fly a fall-back system to stop the wrong prices being matched to items (Mainly for manipulator)